ryanmorr/viewdoo/README.md

 npm install @ryanmorr/viewdoo
 ```

+This project is a proof of concept, built on the principles of another project of mine called [voodoo](https://github.com/ryanmorr/voodoo).
+Combined with the functionality of [stache](https://github.com/ryanmorr/stache) and [csscope](https://github.com/ryanmorr/csscope) to create a basic implementation that mimics the core features of Svelte.production.

 ## Usage

 A viewdoo component features similar composition and functionality to a Svelte component; encapsulating scoped styles, reactive scripting, and HTML templating to form reusable, self-contained views: